Administrative Distance (AD) and Autonomous System (AS)

 Autonomous System (AS) is a group of routers and networks working under a single administrative domain.
 It is a 16-bit value that defines the routing domain of the routers.
 These numbers range from 1 to 65535.

 - Public Autonomous System Number –

-These are 16 bit values which range from 1 to 64511.
+These are 16-bit values that range from 1 to 64511.
 The service provider will provide a public AS if the customer is connected to more than one ISPs such as multihoming.
-A global autonomous number, which will be unique, is provided when the customer wants to propagate it’s BGP routes through 2 ISPs.
+A global autonomous number, which will be unique, is provided when the customer wants to propagate its BGP routes through 2 ISPs.

 - Private Autonomous system Number –

-Private Autonomous System Number are 16 bit values which range from 64512 to 65535.
-The service provider will provide a private autonomous system number to the customer when the customer wants multi connection to a single ISP (single home or dual home network) but not to more than one ISPs.
+Private Autonomous System Number are 16-bit values that range from 64512 to 65535.
+The service provider will provide a private autonomous system number to the customer when the customer wants multi-connection to a single ISP (single home or dual home network) but not to more than one ISPs.
 These are provided in order to conserve the autonomous system numbers.

 - Assigning of AS numbers –

 The Autonomous numbers are first assigned by IANA (Internet Assign Number Authority) to the respective regional registries.
 Further, the regional registry distributes these autonomous numbers (from the block of autonomous numbers provided by IANA) to entities within their designated area.